St James' Church of England Primary School Behaviour Policy: A Guide for Parents and Carers

 Procedures for dealing with inappropriate behaviour

-Sometimes children forget our aims for good behaviour.
-They will then be reminded of the school’s Golden Values.
+Sometimes children forget our expectations for good behaviour.
+If this happens, they will be reminded of the school’s Golden Values.

 Children will always be encouraged to apologise to their victim and where appropriate help their victim.
 They will be encouraged to empathise with other people’s points of view and to consider the consequences of their actions.